sufladka/good-things-bad-things/README.md

 Story 0:
 FC: This component is useless for our use case.
 Could you please ensure components work with real-life examples?
 FS: We've tested it in our sandbox.
 It's your job to use it in real-life scenarios.
-**Moral**: FS is usually out of business.
-That's why he develops a framework in isolation, ignoring actual business requirements.
+**Moral**: FS often operates separately from actual business requirements when developing a framework.

 Story 1:
 FS: Due to limited capacity, troubleshooting the framework is now your responsibility, FC.
 FC: Fuuuuu!
-**Moral**: Developing a framework is expensive.
-FS doesn't have time to maintain a framework.
-He needs to develop new features.
+**Moral**: Developing a framework is resource-intensive, leaving FS with little time for maintenance.

 Story 2:
-FC: (_Glancing at our tiny, chaotic, and poorly organized documentation, often lacking examples and sometimes even absent_) The documentation for our framework feels like fluffware.
+FC: (_Observing our small, disorganized documentation, often lacking examples and sometimes even absent_) The documentation for our framework feels like fluffware.
 FS: From our perspective, it's comprehensive and valuable.
 If you find details lacking, create tickets to address them.
 FC: (_Mentally comparing our documentation with mature open-source frameworks_) I meant the documentation as a whole.
 FS: If you believe something is missed, create tickets.
 Goodbye.
-**Moral**: FS provides pure documentation for a framework and don't want to evaluate it by himself first, because he doesn't consume it.
-But it's like giving code to a team for review without reviewing it by author first, or provide feature to QA for testing without testing by author first, or provide feature to PO for acceptance without testing by QA, etc.
-Of course, in each case the issue will be addressed.
-The question is in time, cost and reputation.
+**Moral**: FS provides documentation for the framework without personally evaluating it.
+This is akin to submitting code for review without first reviewing it themselves, or delivering a feature to QA for testing without author-initiated testing.
+While these issues can eventually be addressed, the timing, cost, and reputation implications differ.
+It highlights the importance of a proactive approach in assessing the quality and usability of the provided resources, rather than relying solely on external feedback.

+**In conclusion**, the decision to build a custom framework should be approached cautiously.
+Unless you have person-years of free resources to invest in development, maintenance, and documentation, leveraging well-established solutions like the Spring Framework is often more pragmatic.
+The complexities of framework development, coupled with the challenges of documentation and team learning, make opting for existing solutions a wise choice for most projects.
+Remember that simplicity and efficiency are often found not in building everything from scratch, but in leveraging the wisdom of the broader development community.

 ## Avoid using XML